cemhunerkar/bus-lines/README.md

 https://martinfowler.com/articles/practical-test-pyramid.html

-#### Speed
+#### Quick Feedback

 Speed is important.
-For productivity, we need quick feedback during testing.
+For higher productivity, we need quick feedback during testing.
 Extensive usage of `@SpringBootTest` or any other test that will start the full context will slow down the tests significantly.
 So I only used it in E2E test once.
 Other integration tests are done with standalone `WebTestClient` and mocks.